asgeirtj/learning-cursor-and-git/README.md

 ## Notes

-I'll update this README as I learn and experiment with Cursor.sh and Git.
-This is just the beginning of my learning journey!
+I've successfully created and cloned the repository.
+Now, I'm ready to start exploring Cursor.sh features and practicing Git commands.
+I'll continue to update this README as I make progress in my learning journey.